King Smurf: The Smurf King

 King Smurf is a regular Smurf whose actual name and position is never stated in the original adventure in which he is the titular main character.

 When Papa Smurf leaves the village for a few weeks in order to get some Euphorbia leaves, which he needs to complete an herbal potion for undisclosed use, the Smurfs are left with no leader.
-Arguments ensue when each Smurf claims the post, and are only resolved by the decision to have a vote, though everybody intends to votes for themselves.
+Arguments ensue when each Smurf claims the post, and are only resolved by the decision to have a vote, though everybody intends to vote for themselves.

 One unnamed Smurf uses demagogic tactics, and makes promises to almost all the Smurfs, who agree to vote for him.
 He puts up posters, holds a parade, makes self-praising election speeches, and offers rounds of raspberry juice.
-Soon, the only candidate remaining is Brainy Smurf who, as usual, simply claims that he was the only suitable Smurf since, according to himself only, "Papa Smurf always said so".
+Soon, the only other candidate remaining is Brainy Smurf who, as usual, simply claims that he is the only suitable Smurf since, according to himself only, "Papa Smurf always said so".

 The Smurf thus wins with 97 votes — two of the other three votes go to Brainy Smurf, supported by himself and Dopey Smurf: the winning Smurf had told Dopey Smurf to vote for Brainy Smurf, expecting him to get it wrong when it came to the actual vote.
 The other is a spoiled ballot.

 The winning Smurf then proceeds to put on golden-coloured clothes and asks the others to refer to him as "King Smurf".
 To his anger, the Smurfs laugh off his pretence.
 Instead he resolves to teach them their place and becomes increasingly authoritarian.
 The Smurfs begin to despise him as he becomes corrupted by power: King Smurf imposes a repressive regime and installs an armed troop of guards, led by Hefty Smurf, punishing all opposition.
 He forces the Smurfs into building him a palace.
 When a present from Jokey explodes on King Smurf, Jokey is promptly imprisoned as a warning.